 Care/Visits for the Sick, Elderly, Lonely and/or Bereaved:

-Visits:Volunteers can visithospitals, nursing and rehab facilities, or the homes of parishioners temporarily unable to attend Mass, or provide rides to Mass or to doctor appointments.
+Visits:Volunteers can visithospitals, nursing and rehab facilities, or the homes of parishioners temporarily unable to attend Mass.
 Opportunities also exist for Eucharistic ministers to bring Holy Communion to elderly or ill persons.
 Contact the Resurrection Parish office at 302-368-0146.

 Seasonal Volunteer Opportunities: